 ABOUT THE AUTHOR:

-I voluntarily reviewed a copy of this book provided by Revell, a division of Baker Publishing Group.
-A favorable review was not required and all views expressed are my own.
+I voluntarily reviewed a copy of this book provided by Bethany House and the author.
+A favorable review was not required.
+All views expressed are my own.

 ABOUT THE BOOK: